bautista225/full-stack-open/README.md

 ### [Part 6 - Advanced state management](/part6/)

 In this section the administration of the state of the app is moved out of the componends.
-To do this, different approaches for managing states are applied.
-Each of them are based on [Flux](https://facebookarchive.github.io/flux/docs/in-depth-overview/) architecture.
+To do this, different approaches for managing states are applied:
-- Redux: focused on client-side state management
+- Redux: focused on client-side state management, based on [Flux](https://facebookarchive.github.io/flux/docs/in-depth-overview/) architecture.
     - [anecdotes with Redux](/part6/anecdotes-redux/)
     - [unicafe](/part6/unicafe-redux/)
 - React Query: focused on server-side state management